Anemia is a silent killer!!

 Maternal and Severe Anaemia in pregnant women is associated with a risk of Preterm and Low Birth Weight

-The risk of anaemia is high due to many factors such as inadequate diet, reduced iron content in the blood, and infections such as HIV, malaria, and parasitic infestation.
+The risk of anemia is high due to many factors such as inadequate diet, reduced iron content in the blood, and infections such as HIV, malaria, and parasitic infestation.

-According to the World Health Organisation [WHO], the prevalence of anaemia among pregnant women in developed countries is about 13%, whereas it is still about 53% in the developing world.
-WHO interprets Anaemia as a condition in which the haemoglobin concentration of a woman during pregnancy is <11 gm/dl.
+According to the World Health Organisation [WHO], the prevalence of anemia among pregnant women in developed countries is about 13%, whereas it is still about 53% in the developing world.
+WHO interprets Anaemia as a condition in which the hemoglobin concentration of a woman during pregnancy is <11 gm/dl.

-There is a need to understand and study the Health Profile and the Socio-Demographic factors of the country’s rural pregnant women and estimate the exact occurrence of anaemia and its associated factors among pregnant women based on the level of haemoglobin.
+There is a need to understand and study the Health Profile and the Socio-Demographic factors of the country’s rural pregnant women and estimate the exact occurrence of anemia and its associated factors among pregnant women based on the level of hemoglobin.

-The physician plays a crucial role in the identification and management of anaemia.
+The physician plays a crucial role in the identification and management of anemia.
 Even in the public sector, the majority of the antenatal cases are handled at the primary health care level.